 These siu mai have a wonderful complexity in texture, from the slightly chewy shiitakes, to the bit of crunch from the bamboo shoots and cabbage, to the tender chicken holding it all together.
 And let’s not forget the super thin wonton skins that nearly melt-in-your-mouth.

 Upon pan-frying these siu mai, you’ll also get a crisp texture on the bottoms.
 It’s a really great contrast to the delicate and tender wrapper around the edges.
 You can definitely cook them with either method (traditional steaming and non-traditional pan-frying) and obtain excellent results!

 Chicken and Mushroom Siu Mai

-3/4 pound (340 g) ground chicken meat (I pulsed chicken thighs in the food processor to finely chop, but not puree them)
+- 3/4 pound (340 g) ground chicken meat (I pulse chicken thighs or breasts in the food processor to finely chop, but not puree them)

-1/4 cup (65 g) finely minced fresh bamboo shoots (I used canned)
+- 1/4 cup (65 g) finely minced fresh or canned bamboo shoots

 Assembly and Cooking:

 - 30 to 40 siu mai or wonton wrappers

 - Peanut, canola, or vegetable oil, if pan-frying